 After the Roman Emperor Constantine I accepted Jesus, the once-persecuted Christians sought their revenge against the Greco-Roman pantheists.
-The burnt became the burners and the killed were the killers, as The diverse cults of the Empire shriveled under the iron fist of the Jesus’ ruthlessness.
+The burnt became the burners and the killed were the killers, as the diverse cults of the Empire shriveled under the iron fist of the Messiah's ruthlessness.
 Mithra and Isis were forsaken en masse for the one True God, even though the new divinity was divided into an incestuous menage-a-trois.

 The Church waged several centuries of crusades to exterminate any trace of the Old Religions from the European continent, but the bishops of persecution desired live souls more than dead pagans and persuaded many non-believers to abandon their idols through the adoption of traditional rites of the Northern Nations.